Japanese style, small-plate Tapas dishes of grilled meats, pickled vegetables, seafood and noodle dishes, for home dining.

 - Shifudo, Always Shifudo – Seafood, yet not sushi or sashimi

 Is it possible to duplicate an Izakaya experience at home?
-Of course!
-They are simply a variety of many small plates beautifully displayed in Japanese style dining.
-If ever there was a culture that first eats with their eyes, surely it is the Japanese culture!
+Of course, there are a variety of small plates that can be beautifully displayed in Japanese style dining, at home.

 How To Make Izakaya Sauce For Several Cold Plates